 Completed Construction Projects

-Kansas State University is celebrating its 150th birthday, but with that rich tradition of land-grant education comes buildings and facilities that have been around since 1863.
-As the university looks toward the next 150 years and the goal of becoming a Top 50 public research university by 2025, the campuses are undergoing renovations and additions to enhance the buildings' capabilities.
+Kansas State University's rich tradition of land-grant education comes with buildings and facilities that have been around since 1863.
+As the university seeks to be Top 50 public research university by 2025, the campuses are undergoing renovations and additions to enhance the buildings' capabilities.

 Thanks to the generous gifts from donors and monetary commitment from students, Kansas State University has already improved some academic and athletic facilities.